URL42/whisplay_chatbot/README.md

    sudo bash startup.sh
    ```
    Please note that this will disable the graphical interface and set the system to multi-user mode, which is suitable for headless operation.
+   You can find the output logs at `chatbot.log`.
+Running `tail -f chatbot.log` will also display the logs in real-time.

 ## Build After Code Changes